RLuisier/AxonLoc/README.md

 ### Python
 The python requirements are listed in `python_requirements.txt`.
 To run the jupyter notebook, create a python environment with [conda](https://docs.conda.io/en/latest/) by running the command `conda create --name <env_name> --file python_requirements.txt` (tested on osx-64).
-Then, you can activate the environment by running `conda activate <env_name>`.
+You can then activate the environment by running `conda activate <env_name>`.

 ## Repo Content